 I'm very rational and very emotional at once.

-These two years in Berlin have been very unlike the Berlin experience, but still important for me from an interests point of view.
+These two years in Berlin were very unlike the Berlin experience, but still important for me from an interests point of view.
 I worked part time for a year and a half for a social gaming 3D network where I discovered the extreme geekness of this world we live in.
 Also, discovered the fascinating universe of the tech startup world there.
-I'm in Lausanne for a Pharma Marketing internship, and while I do it I hope to finish my thesis on exporting a cell therapy product, again, all very geeky but cool.
+I'm in living in Lausanne and working in Geneva in pharma marketing!

 I'm a language freak and I love to know everything about it.

 I've also mastered the art of pretending that I wasn't talking out loud to myself in the middle of the street.